 The monitor panel, containing controls for lighting and other equipment, located near the entry door, includes controls to monitor tank fill levels and a switch for the water pump.
 To see the various tank and battery fill levels, tap the screen of the panel.
 Switches mounted onto this panel control the lights and water pump as well.

-NOTE: If lithium battery is equipped, you must use VictronConnect app to monitor battery level.
-Monitor panel will not reflect the battery state of lithium batteries
+NOTE: If a lithium battery is equipped, you must use the VictronConnect app to monitor the battery level.
+The monitor panel will not reflect the battery state of lithium batteries.

 PLUMBING CONTROL PANEL